AndroidCrypto/MifareDesfireEv3TutorialNFCjLib/readme.md

 but is later no longer changed.
 Each standard file has a file size that is setup on creation that is not changeable later.
 As a default I'm setting the file size to 32 in the next edit text field.
 Please keep in mind that internally a file is setup in multiples of 32 bytes, so a 1 byte long standard file consumes 32 bytes on the tag.
-- **B backup file**: not implemented so far
+- **B backup file**: not implemented so far.
+A backup file is written like a standard file but only after a successful 'commit' command the new content is set and visible for later readings.
-- **C value file**: think of a prepaid application like a cafeteria card: you buy the card with a credit value, when later buying a coffee the amout is debited from the card and if you want to recharge your card the card is credit by the cashier.
+- **C value file**: think of a prepaid application like a cafeteria card: you buy the card with a credit value, when later buying a coffee the amount is debited from the card and if you want to recharge your card the card is credit by the cashier.
 A value file is created by 4 additional parameters:
 - **lower limit of the value**: usually the lower limit is set to 0 because otherwise the tag would be a "credit card".
 If you want to debit an amount that the balance would be lower than the lower limit the operation is declined by the card.